"The Consenses curriculum is itself as beautifully constructed as a work of art..."

 - Give each student a word, quote or idea as a starting point.

-- Show students Sally's videos to teach them about a new medium each lesson.
+- Show students Sally's videos at the top of each class to teach them about art-making.

-- Students will transform their given word/quote/idea into a photograph.
+- Students will transform their given word/quote/idea into photographs.

-- The teacher collects and distributes creations (via email) as the group begins the Consenses process of transforming one medium into another.
-For example: photography to music, music to dance, dance to sculpture, sculpture to poetry, poetry to painting, and painting into set design.
+- The teacher collects and distributes students' creations (via email) as their group begins the Consenses process of transforming one art form into another.

-- The teacher sets up weekly meetings to lead students in discussions about the artwork created.
-This is where students are able to see how differently they each see the world, build empathy for their differences, and confidence in expressing their particular perspectives.
+- The teacher sets up scheduled meetings with students to show Sally's videos, facilitate exercises and lead discussions about the artwork created.
+This is where students come to understand and appreciate how differently they each see the world which builds empathy, confidence, and unity.

 - The course culminates in an exhibition of each "Interpretive Chain."
 Host an exhibition for your community in person or online where participants and their families can experience the work produced collaboratively throughout the course and discuss their different perspectives through the expression of their art.